+P1.
 This is the 5th route from the left on the main wall.
-First 40' is 5.2 slab, but then you get a slightly tricky roof pull (.10b).
-That is followed by a 10' fist crack, then some 5.9 stuff to the anchors.
-If your belayer stands on the dirt and lowers you all the way, you'll use 100% of a 60m rope, so be careful.
+The first 40' is 5.2 slab, but then you get a slightly tricky roof pull (.10b).
+That is followed by a 10' fist crack then some 5.9 stuff to the anchors.
+If your belayer stands on the dirt and lowers you all the way, you'll use 100% of a 60m rope, so be careful, 5.10, 99'.
 The slab is low angle here though, so an accident would mostly be hilarious for whoever saw it.

 5th route down from the North on the main face.

 9 bolts plus clips for the chains.
 You could bring along one 3" piece of gear for the short crack, or just clip the bolt.
 There was not enough of the crack to warrant a mixed line.

 Aug 14, 2010